johnthagen/sealed-typing-pep/README.rst

 The main problem with this is that the ADT loses all the features of inheritance, which is rather featureful in Python, to put it mildly.
-There can be no abstract methods, private methods to be reused by the subclasses, public methods to be exposed on all subclasses, ``__init_subclass__``, etc. Even if a specific method is implemented on each subclass, then rename, jump-to-definition, find-usage, and other IDE features are difficult to make work reliably.
+There can be no abstract methods, private methods to be reused by the subclasses, public methods to be exposed on all subclasses, class methods of any kind, ``__init_subclass__``, etc. Even if a specific method is implemented on each subclass, then rename, jump-to-definition, find-usage, and other IDE features are difficult to make work reliably.

 Adding a base class in addition to the union type alleviates some of these
 issues: